draeyy/Numbric-in-python/README.md

-# Numbric-in-python
+# Numeric-in-python
-Some python code in Numbrical computation
+Some python code in Numerical computation